DrB0rk/build-firmware/README.md

 ## step 2:

-open a terminal in the same directory and run this command: `docker compose up` and wait for the build to finish. (this can take a while)
+open a terminal in the same directory and run this command: `docker compose up` and wait for the build to finish. (this can take a while, about 10 minutes)

 ## step 3: